VedantKh/emed-final-project/app/docs/project_plan.md

    - After the user is done, the agent smoothly transitions to the next question.
    - Voice interaction is the primary mode of communication, creating a more immersive and natural experience.

-3. **Ethical & Strategic Scoring:**
+3. **Post-Conversation Ethical & Strategic Scoring:**

+   - After the conversation is complete, the full transcript will be analyzed by OpenAI o3 mini.
-   - Each answer (or potential approach) should be evaluated for _ethical_ considerations and _strategic_ soundness.
+   - Each answer will be evaluated for _ethical_ considerations and _strategic_ soundness based on the specific crisis rubric.
-   - The agent will produce a final rubric or grading summary once all questions have been addressed.
+   - A comprehensive evaluation report will be generated once the conversation has concluded.
+   - The evaluation will include real-world case snippets showing how actual CEOs handled similar crises and their outcomes.

 4. **Realtime Session Management with Audio:**